kevinnorris/votingApp/README.md

 This project provides a simple setup for building full stack applications.

-The backend is an API server built with express that allows the client to access data and authenticate through api calls.
-Passport is used for authentication with third parties and json web tokens for client to server authentication. mongoose is used to interact with a mongodb database.
+The backend is an API server built with [Express](http://expressjs.com/) that allows the client to access data and authenticate through api calls.
+[Passport](http://passportjs.org/) is used for authentication with third parties and [JSON Web Tokens](https://jwt.io/) for client to server authentication. [mongoose](http://mongoosejs.com/) is used to interact with a [MongoDB](https://www.mongodb.com/) database.

-The frontend is a single page application built using react and redux.
+The frontend is a single page application built using [ReactJS](https://facebook.github.io/react/) and [Redux](http://redux.js.org/).

 ### Motivation